elasalle/EpiJointSpatiotempEstim/README.md

 #

-This repository contains the code associated to the article [Joint reproduction number and spatial connectivity structure esimtation via sparsity-promoting penalized functional](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=11463060&tag=1).
+This repository contains the code associated to the article  [(Lasalle and Pascal, 2026)](#reference)

+Parts of this repository are borrowed or adapted from the [Covid-R-estim Github repository](https://github.com/juliana-du/Covid-R-estim/).
+Precisions are available in the headings for the concerned files.

 # Installation